 Convenience for You and Your Health Care Team

-Welcome to the BayCare patient portal, myBayCare.org, your personal website for connecting to online medical records.
+The BayCare patient portal, myBayCare, is your personal website for connecting to online medical records.
 BayCare now keeps certain hospital information in a SECURE, electronic medical record so your doctors and nurses have faster and more complete access to your records while you are a patient with us.
-And, best of all, when you enroll in myBayCare.org you can connect to your own records online, 24-7-365.
+And, best of all, you can connect to your own records online, 24-7-365.

 - Your personal health record, which includes any information you’ve provided about your health conditions, medications, supplements and allergies

 - Inpatient, outpatient, ER and lab results, along with discharge information

 - Secure question submission regarding medical records, bills and other items

 - BayCare Health Events